alexhunsley/video-image-tools/frightful_thumbnails/README.md

 This tool adds some special text to the end of each filename.
 Those additions let you use the file Search bar to get a variable 'time stretching' effect on your thumbnails: you can view every other thumbnail, every 4th thumbnail, 8th, and so on.

 This makes it very easy to get nice overview of your video content, or overview of lots of videos.

 # Example

-Imagine you have thumbnail jpgs for a short video:
+Suppose you have these thumbnail jpgs for a short video:

 ```
     dunsapie_loch_00001.jpg